pmarre/scratch/README.md

 The next problem I had to solve before diving into the design of the project was what does my target audience need?
 They don't need a recipe database, they need a recipe.
 They need something that looks appealing for them to cook.
 Users don't come to the site to look at a recipe database, they come to the site with the intent to find the recipe they are longing for.

-So the next step was figuring out how to connect the user with the specific recipe they are looking for.
+So the next step was figuring out how to connect the user with a specific recipe.
+I chose to used a mixed content approach adding text and images so the user could read and see what the recipe was.
+But, rather than the user searching a recipe an only getting on back, I gave the user a number of results for them to quickly scan through and choose their favorite meal.

 ### Structure

-### Surface
+For this project, I heavily valued minimalism.
+My goal was to deliver content in a clean way that allowed for the user to easily navigate through a large number of recipes.
+I chose to structure my site with a clear search bar at the top of the homepage and upon searching the user recieves recipe cards that list the name of the recipe, an image of the recipe, and a button to see the recipe details.
+This design is simple and doesn't interfer with the content that is being delivered.

 ### Wireframes